 For regulated workloads, this is not a nice-to-have.
 Auditors need to see who approved what, what evidence was captured, and what the agent constellation actually did — with the same trust model you already apply to humans on the same codebase.

 ASE is in active development at Beyond Ordinary.
-If you're trying to operationalize coding agents against a real, regulated codebase — with the controls your engineering and compliance teams expect — let's talk about early access and integration.
+If you’re trying to operationalize coding agents against a real, regulated codebase, the 30-minute walkthrough is the fastest way to see whether ASE fits your stack.